eclipse-tractusx/eco-pass-kit/docs/page-software-operation-view.md

 }
 ```

-For framework agreement and membership in Catena-X check add this policy:
+For framework agreement and membership in Catena-X configure this policy:

 ```json
 {